borntyping/borntyping.github.io/open-source.md

 permalink: /open-source/
 ---

 These are the Open Source projects that I have written and maintain.
 The majority of these projects use GitHub's issue tracker - bug reports and feature requests are welcome on any of these projects.
 If you do not have a GitHub account, or otherwise need to contact me, you can email me at [sam@borntyping.co.uk](mailto:sam@borntyping.co.uk).
+More information on the status of these projects can be found on my [status page](http://docs.borntyping.io/en/latest/status.html).

 ### Applications